Blog

 The disadvantages are:

-Personally, this is the approach I start with in most cases.
-Sometimes I end up converting my DTOs into DPOs, which is the next alternative we are going to look at.
+Personally, I start with this approach in most cases.
+Sometimes, I end up converting my DTOs into DPOs, which is the next alternative we will look at.

 In the third alternative, application services consume and return domain payload objects.
 A domain payload object is a data transfer object that is aware of the domain model and can contain domain objects.
 This is essentially a combination of the first two alternatives.